-2. What is the daily benefit rate payable in the new benefit year beginning July 1, 2023?
+2. What is the daily benefit rate payable in the new benefit year beginning July 1, 2024?

-Almost all employees will qualify for the maximum daily benefit rate of \$87.
-Benefits are generally payable for the number of days of unemployment or sickness over four in 14-day claim periods, which yields \$870 for each two full weeks of unemployment or sickness.
-Sickness benefits payable for the first 6 months after the month the employee last worked are subject to tier I railroad retirement payroll taxes, unless benefits are being paid for an on-the-job injury.
+Almost all employees will qualify for the maximum daily benefit rate of \$94.
+Benefits are generally payable for the number of days of unemployment or sickness over four in 14-day claim periods, which yields \$940 for each two full weeks of unemployment or sickness.
+Sickness benefits payable for the first 6 months after the month the employee last worked are subject to tier I railroad retirement payroll taxes unless benefits are being paid for an on-the-job injury.

-Under provisions of the Budget Control Act of 2011, and a subsequent sequestration order to implement mandated cuts, railroad unemployment and sickness benefits were reduced by 5.7 percent for days after September 30, 2020, and before January 3, 2021.
-Beginning January 3, 2021, pandemic-related legislation suspended sequestration until 30 days after the end of the Presidential declaration of a national emergency concerning COVID-19.
+Under provisions of the Budget Control Act of 2011, and a subsequent sequestration order to implement mandated cuts, railroad unemployment and sickness benefits are reduced by 5.7 percent.
+This reduction percentage will remain in effect through September 30, 2031.